 Meet for your trip: Somewhere near Moab, Utah, (final location to be arranged depending on your group).
 Our put-in will be the Hittle Bottom Campground on SR-128.
 Spend the day paddling through playful whitewater and taking in the classic scenic vistas of true "Red-Rock" country.
 After a delicious lunch and the last of rapid fun, we'll depart the river at Take Out Beach, at road mile-marker 10 1/2.

-The price includes: A fun float trip on the Colorado River, lunch, and the use of our waterproof containers for your camera, sunscreen and extra clothes.
+The price includes: A fun float trip on the Colorado River, lunch, the use of our waterproof containers for your camera, sunscreen and extra clothes.

 Groups greater than 25 we meet at Hittle Bottom, mile marker 23 (put-in) at 10:00 a.m.
 (Mountain Time).
 From Moab: head north out of town on Hwy 191-N, then turn right on Hwy 128-E just before the Colorado River Bridge.
 Follow the river for approximately 23 miles.
 If needed, Holiday may pick up shuttle vehicle drivers at the take-out point at mile 10 1/2, (at 9:00 a.m.) if applicable, and take them up to Hittle Bottom where the rest of their group will be.

 Tipping the guides: If you feel the guides have been instrumental in your enjoyment of the trip, you may choose to direct a gratuity to the trip leader in the form of cash or check.
-They will then distribute it evenly to the other crewmembers.
+They will then distribute it evenly to the other crew members.
 The average contribution amount ranges between $20.00 and $30.00 per guest, and cash is the preferred method of tipping.

 If you have any questions prior to leaving for your trip, we welcome you to call our Salt Lake City office, Monday through Friday at 800-624-6323 (outside Utah), or 801-266-2087 (inside Utah).
 We’re happy to take the time to answer your questions.
 You may also contact us through e-mail at [email protected]